Last Updated on August 19, 2021 by Lawrence Berezin

 - 15.1% of parking ticket appeals granted a reversal

-- Average turnaround time for in-person NYC parking ticket hearings: 25 minutes
+- Turnaround time for in-person NYC parking ticket hearings: 25 minutes

-- Average time to issue decision for NYC parking ticket hearing-by-mail/web (prior to new, faster, on-line hearing): 36.2 days
+- Time to issue decision for NYC parking ticket hearing-by-mail/web (prior to new, faster, on-line hearing): 36.2 days

-- Average time to issue decision for parking ticket appeals: 11 days
+- Time to issue decision for parking ticket appeals: 11 days

-- Average time to issue refunds for parking tickets, appeals and towing charges: 15 days
+- Refunds time for parking tickets, appeals and towing charges: 15 days

-NYC parking tickets is a major cash cow for the City that never sleeps (now we know why).
-Imagine running a business enterprise with revenues in excess of $600M, where you have police officers, tow trucks, and NYC marshals to collect your debt.
+NYC parking tickets is a major cash cow for the City that never sleeps.
+In other words, Imagine running a business enterprise with revenues in excess of $600M, where you have police officers, tow trucks, and NYC marshals to collect your debt.

-It is interesting to note the average turn-around time for parking ticket hearings is 25 minutes, once the hearing begins.
+For example, the parking ticket hearings took 25 minutes.
 This figure does not include wait time.

 I have yet to receive an NYC parking ticket hearing-by-mail decision within 36.2 days.
-It generally takes 2-3 months.
 How about you?